Jafar-Binghanem/Controling-robot-s-using-ultrasonic-sensor-and-bluetooth/README.md

   lcd.print(cm);

   if (cm>50)
-  {time=millis();                 //This gives the variavle "time" the first value of millis() when the command was executed. digitalWrite(6,LOW);}       //millis() Returns the number of milliseconds since Arduino board began running the current program else if (cm<50)
+  {time=millis();    //This gives the variavle "time" the first value of millis() the moment the command was executed. digitalWrite(6,LOW);}
+              //millis() Returns the number of milliseconds since Arduino board began running the current program
-      {                   //This block of if statements will turn the LED on when there an object near 50 cm for more than 3 seconds if (millis() - time >= 3000)     // If we had HC-05, then its code should be here digitalWrite(6,HIGH);
+                //This block of if statements will turn the LED on when there an object near 50 cm for more than 3 seconds
+                // If we had HC-05, then its code should be here in this block. else if (cm<50)  {
+   if (millis() - time >= 3000)
+        digitalWrite(6,HIGH);
   }

   delay(1000);